bartaxyz/covidbility/README.md

 - [ ] More datasets for Settings
 - [ ] Add cities or regions
 - [ ] Find good data source of ICU
+- [ ] Show chance of somone else to die because of triage
 - [ ] Split hospitalization & ICU

 ## Contributing